• PRINT EDITIONS

 Born in 1923 in Richwood, West Virginia, Margaret was the eldest daughter of 13 children born to Charles and Lenora Persinger Young.
 A devout Christian and the wife of the late Rev. Charles Jack, she lived a life deeply rooted in faith, service and communal care.
 Over the years, she became known as a preacher’s wife, a restaurant owner, a biscuit maker at Ross Express Station, Alderson’s renowned “Pie Lady,” and a dedicated employee at Alderson Elementary School, where she worked until the age of 89.

 Margaret’s resilience was evident from a young age.
-After a year-long battle with typhoid fever that caused her to miss her junior year of high school, she returned to complete her senior year and later moved to Akron, Ohio, to contribute to the World War II effort by working at the Firestone tire factory.
+After a year-long battle with typhoid fever, which caused her to miss her junior year of high school, she returned to complete her senior year.
+She later moved to Akron, Ohio, to contribute to the World War II effort by working at the Firestone Tire Factory.
 A year later, her husband-to-be, Charles Jack, joined her in Akron, and the couple soon became engaged.

 Margaret’s influence extended beyond her immediate family.
 She was known for her generosity, kindness, and unwavering spirit, often providing a warm meal to someone in need or sharing coins with children for ice cream.
 Her legacy endures in the countless acts of service that defined her life.